 Graduate Physics Courses Schedule (link to typical schedule each semester)

 There will be a comprehensive examination administered by the dissertation advisory committee to determine if the dissertation topic is appropriate, and if the student is adequately prepared for work on the dissertation.
 This exam will normally be given when a student has completed 9 dissertation credit hours.
+Students refusing to take the comprehensive exam when asked by Physics faculty member(s) may have a hold placed on their enrollment until this fulfilment is completed.

 After the dissertation has been accepted by the dissertation advisor, a final oral dissertation defense examination will be conducted by the dissertation advisory committee.
+The dissertation committee will contain physics faculty plus one outside member of the graduate faculty (from another department or another university).
+The dissertation adviser will be in charge of choosing the committee.

 Information on this page is subject to change and is not official.
 Consult the UCCS Academic Catalog for official information.